SwiftyJSON/SwiftyJSON/README.md

 	//object can not be converted to JSON
 }
 ```
-####Literal convertible
+####Literal convertibles
-More info about the literal convertible. please read [Swift Literal Convertibles](http://nshipster.com/swift-literal-convertible/) by Mattt Thompson
+More info about the literal convertibles: [Swift Literal Convertibles](http://nshipster.com/swift-literal-convertible/)
 ```swift
 //StringLiteralConvertible
 let json:JSON = "I'm a json"